johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/BuildingOverview.md

 #### Building One-off Pages

 1. Create & develop the page in `/src/data/pages/PATH`
-1. Develop Or extend components needed for the page. (`/src/components`) or locally in the page.
+1. Develop or extend components needed for the page. (`/src/components`) or locally in the page.
-    * Suggested pattern if its reusable component define in `/src/components`.
+    * Suggested pattern for reusable component is to define in `/src/components`.
-    * If its really custom component (or variation) only meant for this page, site builder can define locally within the page, or as another file in the page folder.
-If in future, site builder decides to reuse the component on another page, its suggested to move to `/src/components` and not try share with other pages.
+    * If it really is a custom component (or variation) only meant for this page, site builder can define locally within the page, or as another file in the page folder.
+If in future, site builder decides to reuse the component on another page, it is suggested to move to `/src/components` and not try to share with other pages.
 1. Define Element tokens that may be needed to support the page/components utilized. (`src/components/Elements.tokens.ts` or a new